 In 2003, Banksy first created Bomb Hugger, published by Pictures on Walls in London as a limited edition of prints.
 A similar work has been also found on one London’s East End wall.
 Bomb Hugger depicts a young girl with a ponytail and a short dress hugging a large bomb.
 The moppet represents purity and the bomb – war, destruction, and evil.
 This way, Banksy wanted to challenge the public, press and politicians primarily, for portraying warfare in a positive light, as a way to reach peace.
 In 2015, one of his girls, a 6ft tall mural of a young moppet pouting, on the side of the North Star pub in Hounslow, west London – was defaced by unknown vandals.
 The mural is believed to now be worthless after a vandal painted over it so she is now wearing a burka.
 This girl first appeared in 2007 and it was thought to be worth £100,000.
 The piece had the word ‘smile’ in brightly colored letters written above her head.
 Sadly, now only her eyes remain visible.

-Girl And Balloon is arguably Banksy’s most famous artwork
+Girl And Balloon is arguably Banksy’s most popular artwork

 Exit Through the Gift Shop: A Banksy Film